-Major health reforms in 31 high-income countries in 2018 and 2019; expert informed identification, clustering, and analyses over time of "top-three" national reforms
+“Top-Three” health reforms in 31 high-income countries in 2018 and 2019: an expert informed overview

 |Author(s):|| PhDr.
 Lucie Bryndová , Polin K, Hjortland M, Maresso A, van Ginneken E, Busse R, Quentin W, the HSPM network|